Non-Surgical Treatments

 Exercise and Physical Therapy

 Our biggest aim is to find the right system of exercise for our patients to build strong back muscles to support their daily activities.
-Some of the other methods listed below are great for temporary relief or to get you through a touch patch.
-But ideally you’ll find lasting relief from pain through an exercise regimen tailored to you.
-Depending on your condition, this could involve exercises to stretch, strengthen and/or stabilize certain muscles.
-A physical therapist might give you a set of very specific exercises to target your problem, or develop a more general mix of cardio, core strength and flexibility exercises that work for you.
-These could include yoga, Pilates or aquatic therapy.
+Some of the other methods listed below are great for temporary relief or to get you through a tough patch.
+But ideally, you’ll find lasting relief from pain through an exercise regimen tailored to you.
+Depending on your condition, this could involve exercises to stretch, strengthen, and/or stabilize certain muscles.
+A physical therapist might give you a set of very specific exercises to target your problem or develop a more general mix of cardio, core strength, and flexibility exercises that work for you.
+These could include yoga, Pilates, or aquatic therapy.

 Acupuncture